Thousands mourn Benedict XVI at funeral celebrated by pope

 The former Joseph Ratzinger, who died Dec.
 31 at age 95, is considered one of the 20th century’s greatest theologians and spent his lifetime upholding church doctrine.
 But he will go down in history for a singular, revolutionary act that changed the future of the papacy: He retired, the first pope in six centuries to do so.

-Francis has praised Benedict’s courage to step aside, saying it “opened the door” to other popes doing the same.
-The reigning pontiff, for his part, recently said he has already left written instructions outlining the conditions in which he too would resign.
+Francis has praised Benedict’s courage to step aside, saying it “opened the door” to other popes to do the same.

-After some 200,000 people paid their respects during three days of public viewing, authorities estimated some 100,000 would attend Benedict’s funeral, though it was not clear if that many did in the end.
+The Vatican said some 50,000 people attended the Mass, after some 200,000 paid their respects during the three days of public viewing.

 Only Italy and Germany were invited to send official delegations, but other leaders took the Vatican up on its offer and come in their “private capacity.”
 They included several heads of state, at least four prime ministers and two delegations of royal representatives.
-In addition, a host of patriarchs joined 125 cardinals in the seats to the side of the altar.
+In addition, a host of patriarchs joined 125 cardinals in the seats to the side of the altar, and the Russian Orthodox Church sent its foreign envoy.

-Among them was Hong Kong Cardinal Joseph Zen, who was given special court permission to attend the funeral and arrived in Rome on Thursday.
-Zen was detained in May on suspicion of colluding with foreign forces under a national security law that China after he fell afoul of authorities over his participation in a now-silenced democracy movement.
+Among those attending was Hong Kong Cardinal Joseph Zen, who was given special court permission to attend the funeral.
+Zen was detained in May on suspicion of colluding with foreign forces under a China’s national security law after he fell afoul of authorities over his participation in a now-silenced democracy movement.
 His passport was revoked when he was detained.

+Benedict’s close confidants were also in attendance, and the former pope’s longtime secretary, Archbishop Georg Gaenswein, bent down and kissed a book of the Gospels that was left open on the coffin before the ceremony began.

 Matteo Colonna, a 20-year-old seminarian from Teramo, Italy, said he came in part because of the historic nature of the funeral — but also because it had personal resonance for him.

-“The first spark of my vocation started under the pontificate of Benedict, but then it became even stronger under Pope Francis,” Colonna said, while sitting in prayer in St. Peter’s Square ahead of the funeral.
+“The first spark of my vocation started under the pontificate of Benedict, but then it became even stronger under Pope Francis,” Colonna said, while sitting in prayer in St. Peter’s Square at dawn.
 “I see a continuity between these two popes and the fact that today Francis is celebrating the funeral in Benedict’s memory is an historical event.”

 Early Thursday the Vatican released the official history of Benedict’s life, a short document in Latin that was placed in a metal cylinder in his coffin before it was sealed, along with the coins and medallions minted during his papacy and his pallium stoles.